aallyn/GMRI_Rocker/README.md

 6. After connecting to the local RStudio instance running inside the docker container, I start to work to more easily move files between local computer/docker container/droplet and google drive.
 To do this, I followed the instructions here post build: https://rclone.org/drive/, with one exception.
 When prompted to say yes or no, I selected no as I was in a remote/headless situation running RStudio on the local host.

-To confirm this all worked, I then typed `rclone lsd your_remote_name:` and was relieved to see all of the google drive folders listed.
-To get these files into the docker container, I ran the following two commands:

-`mkdir /home/aallyn/destination_folder_name`
-`rclone sync "your_remote_name:your_remote_folder_path" "/home/aallyn/destination_folder_name"`

-This took a little time, but eventually I could see I had all of the folders/files I needed!
-I also wrote out a simple .csv file from R and then did the following to see if the file was copied to google drive, and it was!
-`rclone copy --update "/home/aallyn/destination_folder_name/testing.csv" "your_remote_name:your_remote_folder_path/testing.csv"`

 8. After getting the computing environmnet set up, the next thing I needed was to get my code and data into the container.
 For the code bits and small files, I used GitHub.
 For larger files, I use the volume approach discused earlier.
 To get the code bits and small files, I went to my GitHub account online and copied the address of the repo that has the code/data/etc (analysis_repo_link) I wanted to bring in the container.
 Back in the RStudio instance on the web browser, I started a new project, selected version controlled, Git, and then pasted the address for the repo I had just copied.
 I then opened up a terminal window and typed the following to make the full connection to the GitHub repo and pull in its contents
 `git init`
 `git remote add origin analysis_repo_link`